warpdotdev/docs/features/notifications.md

 ## What is it?

-Have you ever ran a program on the terminal and started doing something else, only to find out a long time later that the program was waiting for a password to continue?
+Have you ever run a program on the terminal and started doing something else, only to find out a long time later that the program was waiting for a password to continue?
 No longer!
-Warp can send you desktop notifications when you are away from the app and something meaningful happens in your terminal sessions, like when a command completes or when you're prompted to enter a password.
+Warp can send you customizable desktop notifications when you are away from the app and something meaningful happens in your terminal sessions.
+Warp can send you a notification when a command completes after a configurable number of seconds or when a running command needs you to enter a password to proceed.
+For either of these triggers, Warp will only send you a desktop notification if you are using a different app at the time the trigger is fired.

 ## How to access it

-1. Notifications can be toggled through `Settings > Features`.
-2. Once enabled, you can configure notifications triggers for long running commands or password prompts.
-3. You can also toggle Notifications via the Command Palette `CMD-P`.

-_Note:_ The first time you enable notifications in Warp, a MacOS request for permissions will appear.
+* Notifications are enabled by default and require MacOS permissions to appear.
 You will want to **Allow** or **Accept** the request so that Warp can send you desktop notifications.
-If you accidentally denied it or would like to enable notifications later, check the troubleshooting guide below.
+If you accidentally denied it or would like to re-enable Notifications later, check the [troubleshooting guide below](../features/notifications.md#troubleshooting-warp-notifications).
+* If you've turned Notifications off before, toggle it back on by going to `Settings > Features`, or quickly toggle Notifications on or off via the Command Palette `CMD-P`.
+* Customize Notification triggers for long-running commands or password prompts by going to `Settings > Features`.

 ## How it works